Engee documentation

 1

-Number of PDSCH transmission antennas - number of antennas for PDSCH channel signal transmission
+# Number of PDSCH transmission antennas — number of antennas for transmitting the PDSCH channel signal

-Number of antennas used to carry the PDSCH (Physical Downlink Shared Channel) channel signal in the 5G NR standard.
+The number of antennas used to transmit the PDSCH (Physical Downlink Shared Channel) signal in the 5G standard NR.

 Values